moleculeprotocol/IPNFT/subgraph/README.md

 3. also deploy a sample ERC20 contract
    `forge script script/DeploySampleERC20.s.sol:DeploySampleERC20 --fork-url $ANVIL_RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv`

-4. add the deployed contract addresses to your .env file, `source .env` again
+4. add the deployed contract addresses to your .env file, `source .env` again.
+We've added their deterministic addresses when deployed in that order for convenienc.

 5. Startup docker containers

 ```sh
 docker compose up
 ```

+The containers must be able to access your host box to connect to your local (anvil) chain.
+On Mac it likely just works since it supports `host.docker.internal`.
+On Linux run `setup.sh` to find your host's local network address and replace it in the compose file.
+Also make sure that your local blockchain node responds to the interface's traffic (e.g. by `anvil -h 0.0.0.0`)

 6. Prepare subgraph for local build, create and deploy